barksh/Bark-Client-Authentication-Flutter/example/README.md

-# bark_authentication_example
+# bark_example

-Demonstrates how to use the bark_authentication plugin.
+Demonstrates how to use the bark plugin.

 ## Getting Started